Skamasle/sk-import-cpanel-backup-to-vestacp/README.md

 # sk-importer
 Import cPanel backup in vestacp

+Beta 0.5

+- Improve database restauration.
+- Just restore databases and vestacp rebuild users, this add compatibility to mysql 5.7 ( ubuntu 16+ )
+- Try restore SSL, something fail if backup not have CA
+- Some bugs fixed and some function added to test if have rsync and file installed

 Beta 0.4

 - Improve database restore, now is compatible whit more cPanel backups, fix some bugs when database dont have Grant ALL Privileges.